 The Panhellenic Council governs sorority life, enacting positive change within our campus community as well as promoting the active and engaged involvement of sorority women in University life.

-Honor Advocates play an integral role in the proceedings of the Executive Committee, Student-Faculty Hearing Board, and Student Judicial Council.
-The goal of an Honor Advocate is to help ascertain the truth.
+Hearing Advisors play an integral role in the proceedings of the Executive Committee, Student-Faculty Hearing Board, and Student Judicial Council.
+The goal of an Hearing Advisor is to help ascertain the truth.
 This goal is achieved by assisting students, faculty and staff prepare and present their cases.

 University Board of Appeals is chaired by the Dean of Students and hears all appeals from the student conduct process filed by individuals, groups, or the University Official, with the exception of appeals from the Executive Committee of the Student Body.